featurist/flynn-pr-apps/README.md

 ## Development

-It doesn't make much sense to run Pr Apps locally (even though you could with `yarn start`) because of the hard dependency of flynn api.
+It doesn't make much sense to run Pr Apps locally (even though you could with `make start`) because of the hard dependency of flynn api.
 I personally rely on tests and occasionally push the changes to flynn app in the real flynn cluster (see [Create Pr-Apps flynn app](#Create Pr-Apps flynn app) above).

 ## Testing

 Run core in-memory tests:

 ```
-yarn test-memory
+make test-memory
 ```

 As above except with real fs, git, pr apps service and fake flynn service:

 ```
-yarn test-local
+make test-local
 ```

 As above except with actual github (remote + api).
 Needs some extra environment: